JElchison/crypto-lab/README.md

     IdentityFile ~/.ssh/crypto-lab-student
 ```

 You should now be able to `ssh crypto-lab-student` (using your chosen passphrase) and be given a prompt as `student@crypto-lab`.
+Test it:

 *From your local machine (not the remote EC2 instance):*
 ```bash